learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 - There should be a backup and retention policy in place.
 - You might need to configure failover and leader election, and sharding and rebalancing.

-You can be successful at running stateful applications on Kubernetes such as databases or message brokers if you invest the time to learn how to operate it.
+You can be successful at running stateful applications on Kubernetes such as databases or message brokers if you invest the time to learn how to operate them.

 _But what if you don't have the expertise and time, but still need to provide a production-grade database to your teams?_